dfinity/bitcoin-canister/development-guide.md

     - Add calculated checksums into release notes
 5. Finalize the release once all the expected canisters were upgraded
     - (Optional) Provide links to corresponding NNS proposals
-    - Uncheck `Set as a pre-release` box to indicate that it's all deployed
+    - Uncheck `Set as a pre-release` box and check `Set as the latest release ` to indicate that the release is fully deployed